-With simple means you can reduce your electricity consumption and thus your environmental impact, without it having to mean a major change in your everyday life.
+With simple means you can reduce your electricity consumption and thus your climate impact, without it having to mean a major change in your everyday life.

 - Switch to LED or low-energy light bulbs.
 LED bulbs are about five times more efficient than incandescent bulbs and last 50 times longer.
 Low-energy bulbs are also about five times more efficient and last 10-15 times longer than ordinary incandescent bulbs.
 Although LED and low-energy bulbs are a little more expensive to buy, they are actually cheaper in the long run.